Motivating Effort with Information about Future Rewards: Model

-In the following sections, we derive the optimal information policy in closed form, so as to obtain the necessary and sufficient conditions for the principal to benefit from a dynamic information policy.
+In the following sections, we derive the optimal information policy in closed form, in order to obtain the necessary and sufficient conditions for the principal to benefit from dynamic disclosure.